Top 10 ESL Activities for Total Beginners

 Like these ESL Activities for Total Beginners?

-Then you’ll love this book: 101 ESL Activities for Kids (6-13).
+101 ESL Activities for Kids (6-13).
 If you’re looking to not waste time lesson planning, this is the book you’ll need!
 It belongs on every single ESL teacher’s bookshelf.
 There are activities and games to cover every skill-reading, writing, listening, speaking, review and warm-ups.
 Many of the activities cover more than one skill so your students will get a lot of bang for their buck.